top of page

 Health Tips for May

-With the cold weather behind us, you may notice that you’re craving lighter foods like fruit and vegetables.
+With the cold weather behind us, you may notice that you’re craving lighter foods like fruit, vegetables, and salads.
 Well, this is your body’s way of telling you to lighten up your diet.
 It’s time to cut down, or avoid heavy foods, such as meat, wheat, dairy and sugar.
-Go for lighter foods like greens, as well as lighter grains, such as barley, amaranth, and quinoa.
+Go for lighter foods like greens, as well as lighter grains, like barley, amaranth, and quinoa.
 Favor small legumes, like red lentils and mung beans.
 Berries, particularly strawberries, are ideal now.
 Berries are high in antioxidants and will help cool you in the warmer weather.
-Also, as the weather becomes warmer, it’s important to stay hydrated, so watch your water intake, particularly if you become more physically active.
+After a long, cold, sedentary winter many people are used to drinking less water.
+But as the weather becomes warmer, it’s important to stay hydrated, so watch your water intake, particularly if you become more physically active.

 Herbs

 Bitter herbs, especially the ones cropping up in our yards or in open fields now are great to add to salads, or to make a tea.
 Look for chickweed, violets, dandelion, and lamb’s quarters.
 Cilantro is a wonderful herb for digestion, yet it’s cooling, unlike many other digestive herbs.
-Other benefits of cilantro include cleansing the liver, calming the immune system, and clearing inflammation.
+Other benefits of cilantro include it cleanses the liver, calms the immune system, and clears inflammation.
 So, garnish your dishes with lots of cilantro.
+Aromatic herbs are also useful in May because they'll help clear any residual food stagnation or mucus congestion that may be lingering from spring.
+So, start favoring the more cooling aromatics as opposed to the pungent ones, such as cardamom, fennel seeds and lime zest.

 Lifestyle